 The lower you go on the ratings scale the higher the yield and the higher the risk of possible non-payment (or default).
 Think of non-investment grade as those borrowers who are riskier and will potentially have a tougher time paying off their debts.

-As you can see the AGG is made up almost entirely of investment grade bonds.
+The AGG is made up almost entirely of investment-grade bonds.
 That means it is higher on the quality spectrum and lower in the risk spectrum when compared to lower quality bond funds (all else equal).

 Bonds also run the risk of having their credit rating downgraded which could affect the price the market is willing to pay for it so this could cause a loss of capital.

 It would be nice if we could find investments that have little to no risks.
-Unfortunately that is not the how the risk/reward relationship works.
+Unfortunately, that is not how the risk/reward relationship works.
 You must be aware of these risks, especially if you are investing in individual bonds.

 Luckily you can invest in diversified bond funds that spread many of these risks out for you.
 You can also decrease your risk by investing in certain types of bond funds by avoiding or decreasing certain risk factors.